Tillamook people: Language

-The Tillamook initially spoke Tillamook, a Salishan language, but gradually began to use English in greater amounts.
+The Tillamook historically spoke Tillamook, a Salishan language, but gradually began to use English in greater amounts after European contact.
 The last fluent speaker of Tillamook died in 1970, rendering the language asleep.
-Between 1965 and 1972, in an effort to revitalize the language, a group of researchers from the University of Hawaii interviewed the few remaining Tillamook and created a 120-page dictionary.
+Between 1965 and 1972, in an effort to revitalize the language, a group of researchers from the University of Hawaiʻi interviewed the few remaining Tillamook and created a 120-page dictionary.

 Early 20th-century anthropologist Franz Boas wrote, "The Tillamook Indians are the most southern branch of the Coast Salish.
 They live on the coast of the Pacific Ocean, and are separated from their more northern kinsmen by tribes speaking Chinookan languages.
 Their language is spoken two dialects, the Siletz and the Tillamook proper.
 It was first described and classified by Horatio Hale in the Publications of the Wilkes Expedition."

 The name Tillamook was derived from Chinook people's references to them, referring to their place of settlement.
 It meant the people of Nekelim (pronounced Ne-elim).
-The latter name means the place Elim, or, in the Cathlamet dialect, the place Kelim.
+The latter name means the place Elim or, in the Cathlamet dialect, the place Kelim.
 This dialect differed from the northern dialects in its peculiar phonetics.
 Boas noted that the culture of the Tillamook seemed to have differed quite considerably from that of the northern Coast Salish, and has evidently been influenced by the culture of the tribes of northern California.